sgirabin/coursera-develop-data-product-project/presentation.md

 The full timeseries is plotted as web application using Shiny instead: https://sgirabin.shinyapps.io/coursera-develop-data-product-project/
-$year
-Shiny interactivity allows the user to observe the info year by year clearly.

 Based on the observed trend, the following are conclusions:
+* Shiny interactivity allows the user to focus on a number of information year by year clearly  & observe trend over time
-* Singapore’s internet penetration is 73% (2013).
+* Singapore has the highest internet and mobile penetration  in the region with 73% (2013) 155.92%(2013).
 However, poor penetration in other ASEAN Countries is bringing down SEA’s average to 34%(2013)
-* Myanmar is the lowest mobile penetration in SEA's with only 12.83% (2013) compare to SEA's average of 118.52% (2013).
-Again, Singapore has the highest mobile penetration rate with 155.92% (2013) for every 100 people.
-It means, more than 50% population has at least 1 or more mobile phone.
+* Myanmar is the lowest internet and mobile penetration in SEA's with only 1.20(2013) and 12.83% (2013)
-* Shiny's interactivity allows users to focus on a number of information on particular countries & observe trend over time